dccn-tg/tg-toolset-golang/repository/cmd/repocli/README.md

 # repocli: cross-platform user CLI for managing the Donders Repository data

 A command-line tool for performing basic operations on the data content (not the metadata) of the Donders Repository collections.
-In essense, it uses the WebDAV protocol to implemente the operations; therefore it is also a genetic tool for managing data accessible via WebDAV (w/ HTTP basic authentication).
+In essense, it uses the WebDAV protocol to implemente the operations; therefore it is also a genetic tool for managing data accessible via WebDAV with the HTTP basic authentication.

 The following operations are currently implemented: